CarbonJ/HotelSearcher/readme.md

 # HotelSearcher

-Something I've whipped together to help get information for my Slack group to find housing for some convention.
-It is not pretty or even fully functional, but it is 'something'.
+Something I've written together to help get housing information for some friends to find housing for some convention.
+It started as a small script and added as a small module and Slackbot.

 The config.example.py would need to be renamed (config.py) updated with the proper tokens and slack channels to be used.
 It was written with Python 3.6 (though 3.x will work).
 It also requires Selenium, BeautifulSoup 4, and slackclient.